JuliaManifolds/Manifolds.jl/docs/src/examples/dimetourrotations.md

 !!! warning
     `compose` or `apply` must be done with group (not algebra) elements.
 This example shows how these two element types can easily be confused, since both the manifold group and algebra elements can have exactly the same data storage type -- i.e. a 2x2 matrix.

+As a last note, other rotation representations, including quaternions, Pauli matrices, etc., have similar features.
+A contrasting example in rotations, however, are Euler angles which can also store rotation information but quickly becomes problematic with familiar problems such as ["gimbal-lock"](https://en.wikipedia.org/wiki/Gimbal_lock).